ngs-doo/revenj/tutorials/revenj-tutorial-bulk-reading.md

 Some realational databases (such as MS SQL Server) also have other features, such as support for [multiple queries](https://msdn.microsoft.com/en-us/library/ms378758(v=sql.110).aspx) in a single roundtrip.

-In practice this means that on MS SQL Server DSL such as:
+In practice this means that on MS SQL Server, DSL such as:

     aggregate Master(number) {
       int number;